Principle 18

 Where are we now?

-• Self-reported unmet need for medical care, as a percentage of population above 16, has increased between 2017 to 2021, from 1.6% to 2%.
+• Self-reported unmet need for medical care, as a percentage of population above 16, fell slightly to around 1.7% in 2023, after peaking in 2020–2021, but remains higher than before the pandemic.

 • Healthy life years for men at age 65 dropped by 0.7 percentage points between 2019 and 2020 (10.2 in 2019 to 9.5 in 2020).